-16mm film is the film with 15.95 ±0.025mm wide with one or two rows of perforation.
+16mm film is a film 15.95 (±0.025) mm wide with one or two rows of perforation.
 It is widely used in modern filmmaking with small budgets.
-In this article we’ll discuss about the history, features and the usages of 16mm film.
+In this article, we’ll discuss the history, features, and usages of 16mm film.

 Features of 16mm Film

-Narrow film strip width of 16mm on a non-combustible diacetate substrate was released by Eastman Kodak in 1923 as an alternative to 9.5mm amateur film "Pathe-Baby" for French studio "Pathe“.
-Attempts by the two companies to agree on a common format were unsuccessful, and for some time the standards existed in parallel.
+Eastman Kodak released narrow film strip width of 16mm on a non-combustible diacetate substrate in 1923 as an alternative to the 9.5mm amateur film "Pathe-Baby" for French studio "Pathe."
+Attempts by the two companies to agree on a standard format were unsuccessful, and for some time, the standards existed in parallel.
 As a result of the successful introduction of sound on 16mm film and the popularity of the first color reversible film, Kodachrome, this format has supplanted its French competitor.

-The fundamental difference from films originally intended for professional cinema, in addition to the substrate material, was the design film projectors designed for the same charge of a narrow-film film as in a film camera: with an emulsion to the lens.
-This is due to the fact that the contact printing process was not originally envisaged for amateur cinema, which involves the use of reversible film.
-Therefore, when replicating 16mm film prints, optical printing through a negative substrate is used to obtain a direct image on the screen.
+The fundamental difference from films intended for professional cinema, in addition to the substrate material, was the design of film projectors designed for the same charge of a thin film as in a film camera: with an emulsion to the lens.
+It is because the contact printing process was not initially envisaged for amateur cinema, which involves the use of reversible film.
+Therefore, when replicating 16mm film prints, optical printing through an opposing substrate is used to obtain a direct image on the screen.

 You may also like to read: Filming: A Step by Step Guide for Beginners